About the Program

 - Deadline: Sunday, February 14, 2021

-- Application: Bryn Mawr students apply through the Career and Civic Engagement Center 2020 LTT Fellowship Application Form.
+- Application: Bryn Mawr students apply through the Career & Civic Engagement Center.
 The application also requires a recommendation form from a Tri-Co faculty or staff member.
 Haverford students can apply through CPGC.

 - Questions: Professor Alice Lesnick (firstname.lastname@example.org) or Professor Chanelle Wilson (email@example.com).
 Haverford students can contact Stephanie Zuckerman from CPGC (firstname.lastname@example.org).